sensu/sensu-docs/content/sensu-go/5.18/guides/generate-certificates.md

 ### Generate agent certificate

-Third, generate a certificate that agents can use to connect to the Sensu backend.
+Now you will generate a certificate that agents can use to connect to the Sensu backend.
 Sensu's commerical distribution offers support for authenticating agents via TLS certificates instead of a username and password.

 For this certificate, you only need to specify a CN (here, `client`) &emdash; you don't need to specify an address.